helloSystem/docs/user/components/system/filer.md

 ## Launching applications

-To launch an application, double-click it in Filer.
+To launch an application, double-click it in Filer (you can also use the `⌘O` shortcut to open an application, or press `⌘↓`).
 In case you double-click on a binary that is lacking the execute permission, a dialog will ask you whether you would like to make the binary executable.

 ## Making applications available to the system